Smog in Poland: Why is snow no longer a symbol of winter in Poland, and why has it given way to smog?

 When the temperature in Poland drops in autumn and winter, the air quality deteriorates.
 The heating season opens the season for smog in Polish towns and villages.
 Air pollution is a growing problem in Poland.
 Although some steps have already been taken, air quality in many places in Poland exceeds the permissible level.
 Maintaining an active lifestyle – or living in general – gets complicated in Poland in the wintertime.

 Smog is a combination of several air pollutants.
-The term SMOG comes originally from the mixture of SMoke and fOG in the air.
-The pollutants that form smog are released into the air when fuels are burnt.
-In the case of Poland, solid fuels (coal and firewood) are the main pollutants in Poland (other pollutants in Poland come from industry and transport).
+The term SMOG comes from the mixture of SMoke and fOG in the air.
+The pollutants that form smog are released into the air when fuels are burned.
+In the case of Poland, solid fuels (coal and firewood) are the primary pollutants in Poland (other pollutants in Poland come from industry and transport).
 So the problem increases when winter comes in Poland, and villagers burn coal for heat.
-The problem is also caused by the fact that people burn slurry, rubbish, or waste coal (to save money), that the access to district heating is limited in some areas in Poland, and that natural gas does not play a significant role in household heating.
+The problem is also caused by the fact that people burn slurry, rubbish, or waste coal (to save money), the access to district heating is limited in some areas in Poland, and natural gas does not play a significant role in household heating.

 When you look at ‘the smog map’ or an app on your phone, you will notice that the pollution levels are usually in PM10 and PM2.5 units.
 Particulate matters (PM) are particles suspended in the air.
 Depending on their size, they are classified as coarse particles (PM10) and fine particles (PM2.5).
 Particulate matters include a variety of components such as nitrates, sulfates, chemicals, dust, black carbon, and due to their small size, they can penetrate the lungs and cause heart, lung, and other diseases.